 January, December, November, October, September, August, July, June, May, April, March, February

-The School of Chemistry is one of the largest in the UK and is an internationally recognised centre of teaching and research.
-Currently there are over 250 postgraduate and postdoctoral researchers, from many different countries, working with more than 60 academic staff on a wide range of research themes.
+The School of Chemistry is an internationally recognised centre of teaching and research.
+Currently there are over 250 postgraduate and post-doctoral researchers, from many different countries, working with more than 60 academic staff on a wide range of research themes.
 Extensive collaborations with science-based industries and leading international academic centres ensure that research in Bristol remains at the frontier of science.

 The School of Chemistry is housed in spacious, modern laboratories, which are well equipped with state-of-the-art facilities.
 There is a comprehensive graduate programme to ensure you have the opportunity to build a wide range of skills, both in chemistry and other transferable skills.